oracle-devrel/technology-engineering/security/security-design/oci-security-health-check-standard/README.md

 See the *OCI Security Health Check - Standard Edition* in action and watch the [OCI Health Checks - Self Service video](https://www.youtube.com/watch?v=EzjKLxfxaAM).

+### Sample Output

+After a completed run you will find a directory with a name starting with your tenancy name followed by a timestamp in your working directory (like tenancy_name_YYYYMMDDHHmmss_standard).
+A zip archive for easier download using the same name will be created, too.
+Both hold data files for your review.

+To start with reviewing the results, open the file named [cis_html_summary_report.html](files/resources/cis_html_summary_report.html)(sample report).

 ## Getting Started with the *OCI Security Health Check - Standard Edition*

 ### Download and verify the release file